wintvelt/mb-export/README.md

 ## Files stored for sync internally
 The function keeps the following files on S3 for synchronisation:

-* `id-list-purchasing.json` ids and version numbers of latest state in Moneybird
+* `id-list-all-docs` contains id, type and version numbers of latest state in Moneybird
-* `id-list-receipts.json` (same for receipts)

 ## Export functions under the hood
 The export function has the following flow:

 For `POST` (to create new export file)
 1. Retrieve `incoming-summary-list.json` from public S3 (in `exportPostHandler`)
-    * pass file on to next, together with id-list from request and auth
+    * pass file on to next, together with
+        * auth (from request) to gain access to Moneybird
+        * body from request with id-list, extension, and noLog flag
 2. Obtain relevant data from Moneybird (`retrieve`)
     * filter summary-list using id-list from request (if empty, then abort)
     * retrieve from Moneybird files with data to create export: